jamesbvaughan/jamesbvaughan.com/content/_index.md

 like [this page that lists my favorite albums](/albums) or [this list of links that I think are cool](/links).

-You can read about how I build and manage this site [here](/how-i-make-this-site).
+I've written about how I build and manage this site [here](/how-i-make-this-site).

 <script>